Why You Should Give a Damn About Gay Marriage: Reception

-Why You Should Give a Damn About Gay Marriage received positive reviews from Brad Benedict in Ambush Magazine, Joe E. Jeffreys in the Bay Area Reporter, the novelist Lori L. Lake in Sinister Wisdom, and Steffen Silvis in Willamette Week.
+Why You Should Give a Damn About Gay Marriage received positive reviews from Brad Benedict in Ambush Magazine, Joe E. Jeffreys in the Bay Area Reporter, the novelist Lori L. Lake in Sinister Wisdom,.
 It received a mixed review from Andrew Hicks in The Gayly Oklahoman.

 Benedict described Why You Should Give a Damn About Gay Marriage as "a quick-witted, common sense handbook" and "a vital resource" for journalists covering the same-sex marriage debate.
 Jeffreys wrote that Kotulski had used "easy-to-understand, lively, conversational prose" to explain complicated legal matters.
 He credited her with advancing a "solid and speedy" argument for supporting same-sex marriage.
 Lake called the book "a quick and simple read".
 She predicted that readers would "begin to see new possibilities in their lives, and be inspired to join the growing freedom to marry movement".

-Silvis wrote that, as a queer person, he had previously "looked disdainfully upon gay marriage as a plot to domesticate our uniqueness"; however, Kotulski's book had convinced him otherwise.
-He credited her with arguing rigorously for "a wider definition of marriage" and convincingly addressing objections.
 Hicks found the beginning chapters "vivid and exciting", but believed that the later ones lacked entertainment value and contained too many illustrations and diagrams.